 Divisions of Maithil Community

-, Maithil Brahmins are divided into the Bachasnai and the Chhandog and each group is firmly exogamous.
+As per the Vedic texts, Maithil Brahmins are divided into the Bachasnai and the Chhandog and each group is firmly exogamous.
 Maithil Brahmins are also further classified by 4 main divisions namely the Mulgrams, the Strotiyas, the Yogs, the Panjis and the Jaiwars.

 Traditional Practices of Maithil Community

 Maithil Brahmins are mostly the practitioners of Shaktism in a variety of forms.
 However some are Maithil Brahmins also Shaivites and Vaishnavites.
 The marriage worshippers of Saurath were one of the unique features of Maithil Brahmins' matrimonial system.
 The organization of "panjikar" was established by Maharaja Harsimhadeva of Karnat dynasty at Saurath.

 In course of time, genealogical records assumed gigantic proportions and it was decided to make genealogists accessible at villages across Mithilanchal to make easy the marriages.
 For hundreds of years thousands of Brahmins were used to gather at Saurath, sometimes in June-July to find appropriate match for their children.
 But the age-old tradition lost its significance with the passage of time.